 Wells Fargo & Co.
-(WFC) risks violating a national foreclosure settlement by suspending reviews of New York homeowners’ loan-modification requests following Hurricane Sandy, the state’s attorney general warned.
+(WFC:US) risks violating a national foreclosure settlement by suspending reviews of New York homeowners’ loan-modification requests following Hurricane Sandy, the state’s attorney general warned.

 Delaying the reviews in the aftermath of the storm will probably result in “multiple violations” of the settlement that Wells Fargo and four other lenders reached with states and the federal government this year, New York Attorney General Eric Schneiderman said.